A combinatorial spanning tree model for knot Floer homology: Introduction

 Let $\DD$ be a connected planar projection of $L$, and color its complementary regions black and white in a checkerboard fashion, so that the unbounded region of $\mathbb{R}^2\minus\DD$ is colored white.
 One forms the \emph{black graph} $B(\DD)$ by placing a vertex in each black region and connecting two vertices by an edge for every crossing of $\DD$ that joins the corresponding regions.
 A \emph{spanning tree} of $B(\DD)$ is a connected, acyclic subgraph of $B(\DD)$ that contains all vertices of $B(\DD)$.
 The Alexander and Jones polynomials of $L$ can be expressed as sums of monomials associated to such trees.
 When $L$ is a knot, for example,

 where $\mathcal{T}(B(\DD))$ is the set of spanning trees of $B(\DD)$, and $A(s)$ and $M(s)$ are integers \cite{KauffmanFormal}.

 Since knot Floer homology encodes the Alexander polynomial, one expects that it should also admit a formulation in terms of spanning trees.
-Indeed, in \cite{OSzAlternating}, Ozsv{\'a}th and Szab{\'o} associate to $\DD$ a doubly-pointed Heegaard diagram $(\Sigma, \bm\alpha, \bm\beta, z,w)$ for $L$ for which generators of the chain complex $\CFK(\Sigma, \bm\alpha, \bm\beta,z,w)$ are in 1-to-1 correspondence with spanning trees of $B(\DD)$, and with the bigrading given by the quantities $A(s)$ and $M(s)$ in \eqref{eq:kauffman}.
+Indeed, in \cite{OSzAlternating}, Ozsv{\'a}th and Szab{\'o} associate to $\DD$ a doubly-pointed Heegaard diagram $(\Sigma, \bm\alpha, \bm\beta, z,w)$ for $L$ for which generators of the chain complex $\CFK(\Sigma, \bm\alpha, \bm\beta,z,w)$ are in 1-to-1 correspondence with spanning trees of $B(\DD)$, with the bigrading given by the quantities $A(s)$ and $M(s)$ in \eqref{eq:kauffman}.
 Using this Heegaard diagram, they prove that the knot Floer homology of an alternating knot is determined by its Alexander polynomial and signature.
-However, despite numerous efforts, no one has managed to find a combinatorial description of the differential on this complex, largely because there is no general algorithmic procedure for counting the relevant holomorphic disks.
+However, despite numerous efforts, no one has managed to find a combinatorial description of the differential on this complex, largely because there is no general algorithm for counting the relevant holomorphic disks.

 In this article, we introduce a complex for knot Floer homology whose differential is combinatorial and can be described explicitly in terms of spanning trees.
 Our construction starts with an oriented, connected planar projection $\DD$ for $L$.
 We choose $m$ marked points on the edges of $\DD$ so that every edge contains at least one such point.
-Let $\FF$ denote the fraction field of the group ring $\mathbb{F}[\mathbb{Z}]$.
-In Section \ref{sec:complex}, we define a graded chain complex $(C(\DD),\partial^{\Omega}),$ where $C(\DD)$ is a direct sum of $2^{m-1}$-dimensional vector spaces over $\FF$, one for each spanning tree of $B(\DD)$, and $\partial^{\Omega}$ can be described explicitly in terms of the planar embedding of $B(\DD)$, the marked points, and a generic function $\Omega$ from the crossings of $\DD$ to the integers.
+Let $\FF = \F(T)$, the field of rational functions in a single variable $T$ with coefficients in $\F$.
+In Section \ref{sec:complex}, we define a graded chain complex $(C^\Omega(\DD), \partial^{\Omega}),$ where $C^\Omega(\DD)$ is a direct sum of $2^{m-1}$-dimensional vector spaces over $\FF$, one for each spanning tree of $B(\DD)$, and $\partial^{\Omega}$ can be described explicitly in terms of the planar embedding of $B(\DD)$, the marked points, and a generic function $\Omega$ from the crossings of $\DD$ to the integers.

 Our main theorem is the following.